daleao/sdv/README.md

 ## Credits & Special Thanks

-All hail our Lord and Savior [Pathoschild][user:pathoschild], creator of [SMAPI][url:smapi], Content Patcher and the mod-verse, as well as our Father, **ConcernedApe**, creator of Stardew Valley, a benevolent God who continues to support the game for both players and modders.
+We hail the Lord and Savior [Pathoschild][user:pathoschild], creator of [SMAPI][url:smapi], Content Patcher and the mod-verse, as well as the Father, **ConcernedApe**, creator of Stardew Valley, a benevolent God who continues to support the game for both players and modders.

 This mod borrows ideas and assets from [Ragnarok Online][url:ragnarok], [League of Legends][url:league] and early Pokemon games.
 Credit to those, respectively, goes to [Gravity][url:gravity], [Riot Games][url:riot] and [Game Freak][url:gamefreak].
 This mod is completely free and open-source, provided under [Common Clause-extended MIT License](LICENSE).